Stay Spicy and Save with a Monk's Chai Subscription

 16 Amazing Health Benefits of Chai Tea

 People have known about the health benefits of tea for hundreds, if not thousands of years.
-As far back as the thirteenth century monks in Japanese Zen monasteries drank green tea “because of the relaxation effect of the L-theanine" explains Michael Lelah, Ph.D., "at the time, the monks found that green tea helped them concentrate and remain alert during their many hours of meditation."
+As far back as the thirteenth century monks in Japanese Zen monasteries drank green tea “because of the relaxation effect of the L-theanine" explained by Michael Lelah, Ph.D., "At the time, the monks found that green tea helped them concentrate and remain alert during their many hours of meditation."

 Chai Tea for Alertness